 How can we prevent the rise of resistance to antibiotics?

-- Autumn 2014 The challenge opens for submissions
+- 18th November 2014 The Prize opens for submissions

 Antibiotics was voted by YOU to be the challenge of Longitude Prize 2014.